 - Assigns responsibility for further study of the product’s ability.

 - Product Development: Here the idea on paper is converted into physical product i.e. pilot models or small quantities are produced to laid down specifications.

-- Commercialization: Here full-scale production and marketing programmes are planned, and then the product is launched Management has complete control of the product up to this stage, but once it enters into the market competition and other marketing environments become major determinants of its destiny.
+- Commercialization: Here full-scale production and marketing programs are planned, and then the product is launched Management has complete control of the product up to this stage, but once it enters into the market competition and other marketing environments become major determinants of its destiny.

 - Follow-up: This needs to be done to see how the product is performing in the market.
 This requires market research.